diogovalentte/homarr-iframes/README.md

 ## Using Docker Compose:

 1. There is a `docker-compose.yml` file in this repository.
 You can clone this repository to use this file or create one yourself.
-2. Create an `.env` file with the environment variables you want to provide to the API.
+2. Create a `.env` file with the environment variables you want to provide to the API.
 It should be like the `.env.example` file and be in the same directory as the `docker-compose.yml` file.
 3. Start the container by running:

 ```sh